Help us help you and your family. Monthly or one-time donations are needed.

-The partnership between Mount Allison University and CanLyme is producing fruit by opening minds of young scientists and creating a foundation for the future of research into the complex world of borreliosis (Lyme disease and tick borne relapsing fever).
+A partnership between Mount Allison University and CanLyme is producing fruit by opening minds of young scientists and creating a foundation for the future of research into the complex world of borreliosis (Lyme disease and tick borne relapsing fever).
 Too few eyes have been allowed to look to date due in large part to research funding practices.
+See the latest in 2019, “A Multiple Streams Approach to Understanding the Issues and Challenges of Lyme Disease Management in Canada’s Maritime Provinces.”
+Read their 2018 – 2019 Annual Report to the Canadian Lyme Disease Foundation regarding various research projects funded.

 Borrelia and borreliosis have been studied for years but there has been little net gain for those affected.
 Testing remains unreliable and contentious.
 Mainstream diagnostic and treatment guidelines are inadequate and not based on the high level scientific evidence one would expect considering their widespread bureaucratic endorsement.